zhwang2001/Recurrent-Neural-Network-Trading-Bot/Readme.md

  - Mean absolute error = $6.54 on Tesla stock 1 hour into future (On average predictions are $6.50 off from target price)

 #NOTE
-config.keras files are for the LSTM layers
+ - Config.keras files are for the LSTM layers
-Included the famous F12010 dataset from the nordic stock exchange Other datasets to play around with
+ - Included the famous F12010 dataset from the nordic stock exchange
+ - Other datasets are available to play around with